byui-cit/learning-modules/modules/css/media-queries/ponder1.md

 Style the document as shown in the example screenshots given below.

-1. use the Google Font - Roboto in the body rule,
+1. Use the Google Font - Roboto in the body rule,
-2. the header, main, and footer each
+2. The header, main, and footer each
     - have a maximum width of 640 pixels
     - are centered on the page using margin: 1rem auto
     - include a faint border and appropriate padding
     - have a blueish background color of your choice
-3. set the main element to be a CSS grid with a grid template of only one column, and a equal gap of 1rem, and
+3. Set the main element to be a CSS grid with a grid template of only one column, and a equal gap of 1rem, and
-4. set the section elements to also have padding and a white background.
+4. Set the section elements to also have padding and a white background.

+5. Write a containing media query to be applied at a viewport width of 500px or greater (`@media screen and (min-width: 500px)`).
+6. Change the `header` to black background with white text
+7. Change the `main` element to display two columns of equal size.

 <details>
 <summary>Partial Solution</summary>